Azio MGK1 RGB keyboard review

 Overall, these switches are similar to Cherry MX Blues.
-They’re loud, clickly, and tactile.
+They’re loud, clicky, and tactile.
 While not as nice as Cherry MX switches, I haven’t had any issues with these Kailh Blue.
-The big question will be if they are as reliable as Cherry MX switches, which is a question that would take years to answer.

 Azio MGK1-RGB Backlighting

-With RGB mechanical keyboards, there’s two main categories you’ll find.
+With RGB mechanical keyboards, there are two main categories you’ll find.
 More expensive RGB keyboards produced by companies like Razer and Corsair have advanced lighting features and software that goes along with them.
 For more affordable RGB keyboards, you give up customization in exchange for saving money.

 As far as this cheaper variety of RGB keyboards go, the Azio MGK1-RGB is very customizable.
-There’s 6 different lighting modes which I’ll go over now.
+There are 6 different lighting modes which I’ll go over now.